falkr/ttm4115/pages/unit-interactions.md

 # Airport Gate Control System

 You should design the controller that resides within an airport gate turnstile.
 A communication diagram for the logic is shown below.
-(We hav'nt formally introduced this type of diagram, but you can read it similar to a deployment diagram.
+(We haven't formally introduced this type of diagram, but you can read it similar to a deployment diagram.
 The blue arrows symbolize messages sent between the components.)

 ---
 type: figure